public-law/war-crimes-explorer/README.md

 # War Crimes Explorer

-In support of Ukraine, I'm educating the world about war crimes through several projects.

 The War Crimes Explorer idea:

 * In-browser learning about genocide, war crimes, crimes against humanity, and aggression.